JonnieSparkles/ar-io-tools/README.md

 - **End Time**
 - **Purchase Type** (Lease or Permanent)
 - **@ Transaction ID**

-The script allows flexible processing modes, enabling you to fetch details for a single name, a limited number of names, or all registered names.
+- **Process ID**
+- **Purchase Price**
+- **Undername Limit**

+The script fetches the 10 most recent ArNS records and saves them with complete details.

 ---

 ### Features

-- Fetch ArNS names from the AR.IO network.
+- Fetch recent ArNS names from the AR.IO network
-- Modes for flexible data fetching:
+- Retrieve detailed information for each name:
-  - **Specific Name**: Fetch details for a single, specified name.
-  - **First Name**: Fetch details for the first name in the list.
-  - **Limited Number of Names**: Fetch details for the first `N` names.
+  - Owner address
+  - @ transaction ID
+  - Timestamps and duration
-  - **All Names**: Fetch details for all available names.
+  - Purchase details
-- Save results to a timestamped JSON file in the `output` directory.
+- Save results to a timestamped JSON file in the `output` directory
+- Handle network timeouts and errors gracefully
-- Automatically creates the `output` folder if it doesn’t exist.
+- Automatically creates the `output` folder if it doesn't exist
-- Tracks dependencies in `package.json` for easy setup and reproducibility.

 ---